 Administrative and Work Practice Controls

-Moving down the list, when a company implements administrative and work practice controls establish efficient process or procedures.
+Moving down the list, when a company implements administrative and work practice controls establish an efficient process or procedure.
 For example, this can include rotating job assignments or adjusting employee schedules to avoid overexposure to toxic chemicals.

 Personal Protective Equipment

 And finally, protective clothing and equipment is the most basic preventive measure.
 This safety measure requires employees handling toxic materials to wear something to limit exposure.
 Examples include eyewear, gloves, respiratory protection or chemical protective clothing.